telerik/kendo-react-layout/docs/panelbar/api.md

 #### onSelect `Function`

-As a stateless component, the PanelBar fires its `onSelect` event handler every time when a anelBar item is selected.
+As a stateless component, the PanelBar fires its `onSelect` event handler every time when a PanelBar item is selected.
 It is handled by the parent component.